Wumpf/minifb_wgpu_web_and_desktop/README.md

 Known issues & limitations
 --------------------------

-As of writing the following two fixes to `minifb` are required (The sample uses a fork that contains both):
+As of writing the following two fixes to `minifb` are required (the sample uses a fork that contains both):
 * https://github.com/emoon/rust_minifb/pull/367
 * https://github.com/emoon/rust_minifb/pull/368